Quest-maker-team/quest-maker/website/api/api.md

     Request body must contain JSON with updating attributes ([list of available JSON attributes](available_attrs.md)).
 Returns `200 OK` if success or status code with error message.

+  **!!!To update quest, you may use any id, it doesn't matter.
+        Reason?
+There is no reason - it's hack.
+It will be fixed later!!!**
 * Add connection between entities
   (add `entity_what` to `entity_to`):
     `api/entity_to/{to_id}/entity_what/{what_id}`